Aumni-Fund/aumni-sql-coding-challenge/README.md

 2. Place each SQL query in a new file inside of the folder that was just created.

-3. Zip your folder up and send it to us.
+3. Zip your folder up

+4. We use Breezy as our ATS (Applicant Tracking System), you should have received and email with a link to Breezy to submit your zip file.
+If you did not get the email or can't find it, reach out to eng-recruiting@aumni.fund for a new link.